svn2github/zlib123/source/OdfWord2007AddIn/ODFWord2007AddinSetup/README.txt

 Download and install the add-in
 -------------------------------
 Visit the Download Page and download the latest binary distribution of the add-in.
-Double click the the MSI file to install the add-in for Word 2007.
+Double click the MSI file to install the add-in for Word 2007.